 A study by the Ponemon Institute predicted that cyber-attacks on Black Friday and Cyber Monday would cause losses exceeding $500,000/hour for retailers.
 The study further revealed that 64% of all enterprises experienced more cyberattacks than usual during the Christmas period.

 DDoS Attacks almost doubled in Q4 2014 compared to Q4 2013, and most of these used reflection techniques.
 This period also marked a significant increase in application and infrastructure layer attacks.

-Rampant online shopping increased cyber risks.
+Rampant online shopping increases cyber risks.
 ThreatMetrix identified over 130 million cyber attacks in November 2016.
-It had announced that the year's final quarter would witness many more such cyber attacks during the Christmas holidays.
+It announced that the year's final quarter would witness many more cyber attacks during the Christmas holidays.

 In the first shopping weekend of the holiday season of 2016, Enigma Software Group studied a 106% increase in the number of malware infections.
 Cyber Monday is a day of great deals for online purchases.
 On this particular Cyber Monday, malware infections were 118% higher than normal!

 According to Carbon Black's data, cyber-attacks were on the rise in 2017, with 57.5% more attempts during the last holiday shopping season.
 Carbon Black also expected that a similar increment would be seen in the holiday seasons of preceding years.